MinhQuangDo/Restaurant__Bot/Readme.md

 ![Location Search](img/location-search.jpg)

-Optimist Prime leverage Yelp's API.
+Restaurant__Bot leverage Yelp's API.
 Included in the code is both the APIv2 (stable) and APIv3 (developer preview).
 Both require you to acquire their API key.

 [Get API key for v2](https://www.yelp.com/developers/manage_api_keys)